 The above website also contains a list of manuals for using the software.
+RStudio (available at www.rstudio.com) can be a helpful IDE for R, the basic version of which is also free.
 Basic usage of R will be illustrated in class and through sample codes posted on the course website, and no previous exposure to the software is required.

-Homework assignments
+Homework Assignments

-- There will be seven assignments in the whole semester.
+- There will be five assignments in total.
 Each assignment will be graded, and the lowest score will not be counted toward your final grade. - Homework assignments will be posted on the course website.
-After the due dates, solutions will be posted. - No late homework will be accepted. - Students can help each other on solving the problems, but are expected to prepare the final writeup individually with acknowledgment of the help received.
+After the due dates, solutions will be posted. - No late homework will be accepted.
+No exception will be made. - Students can help each other on solving the problems, but are expected to prepare the final writeup individually with acknowledgment of the help received.